irmen/Pyro5/docs/source/tipstricks.rst

 Closing the proxy or the daemon will *not* close the underlying user-supplied socket so you can use it again for another proxy (to access a different object).
 You created the socket(s) yourself, and you also have to close the socket(s) yourself.
-Also because the socketpair is internal to the process that created it, it's safe to use the pickle serializer on this connection.
-This can improve communication performance even further.

 See the ``socketpair`` example for two example programs (one using threads, the other using fork to create a child process).